michael2012z/BitBible/markdown/KJV/files/Gen.md

 32. And it came to pass the same day, that Isaac’s servants came, and told him concerning the well which they had digged, and said unto him, We have found water.

-33. And he called it Shebah: therefore the name of the city is Beer–sheba unto this day.Shebah: That is, an oathBeer–sheba: that is, the well of the oath
+33. And he called it Shebah: therefore the name of the city is Beer–sheba unto this day.

 34. And Esau was forty years old when he took to wife Judith the daughter of Beeri the Hittite, and Bashemath the daughter of Elon the Hittite:

-35. Which were a grief of mind unto Isaac and to Rebekah.a grief…: Heb. bitterness of spirit
+35. Which were a grief of mind unto Isaac and to Rebekah.

 ## Genesis 27